TikiCat7/GoatList/README.md

 # GoatList
-Goat List App to practice making a MEAN stack web app.
+Goat List App to practice making a MEN stack web app.

-Submit your top 10 all time NBA GOAT list.
+Submit your top 3 all time NBA GOAT list.

-NOT DONE BUT the concept is here nbagoatlist.herokuapp.com
+Just for learning purpose.
+The basic concept is here (post to db / reflect results on UI / no front end framework) finished sometime in February 2016

+nbagoatlist.herokuapp.com